roheetnarayanan/911-Analysis/README.md

 Exploratory Data Analysis of 911 Calls using Python
 -----------
-In this project ,analysis of some 911 call data from [Kaggle](https://www.kaggle.com) is done.
+In this project ,analysis of some 911 calls data from [Kaggle](https://www.kaggle.com) is done.
 The data contains the following fields:

 * lat : String variable, Latitude
 * lng: String variable, Longitude